 Pilot Projects are effective tools for evaluating new technology, developing technology, and for enhancing international cooperation.
 The Panel agrees in principle to devote some of its resources to support specific Pilot Projects.
 See paragraph 2.9 for information on DBCP sponsored Pilot Projects.

 2. Achievements

 2.1.
 More buoys deployed

-Since establishment of the DBCP, numbers of buoys deployed and reporting on GTS have increased.
+Since establishment of the DBCP, numbers of drifting buoys deployed and reporting on GTS have increased as shown on the graph below: